qaz734913414/HyperVID/README.md

 # HyperVID
-Vehicle Identification Support for 1776 kinds of models.
+Vehicle Identification which supporting for 1776 kinds of models.

 [Models Table](label.txt)